RosaleeKnight/RosaleeKnight/README.md

 ### Hi there 👋

+I'm new to IT and Web Design.
+I started learning Jan 2020 with the Odin Project and am currently working on my Google IT professional certificate as well.

 <!--
 **RosaleeKnight/RosaleeKnight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.